A-N1khil/credit-card-fraud-detection-pyspark/README.md

 This project aims to develop a real-time fraud detection system leveraging Spark Streaming and machine learning for anomaly detection.
 The goal is to process streaming data in real-time to identify fraudulent transactions, focusing on system performance and efficiency.
 The system will integrate fundamental operating system concepts such as concurrency, memory management, and scheduling to handle large-scale, high-frequency data streams.

 ## Dataset
-[Kaggle Credit Card Fraud Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data)
+This dataset needs to be installed and the csv needs to be placed in the dataset folder.
+Please check reference for example [Kaggle Credit Card Fraud Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data)

 ## Setup